 Pendants are staple jewelry pieces that are a part of any designer collection worth its name.
 Although pendants are usually thought of as small and rather simple, there are a lot of components that make the pendant structure functional.
 Here’s a brief guide to know pendants.

-typically placed at the center of the yoke, the clasp assembly is the area of attachment where one end of the strap meets the other.
+Typically placed at the center of the yoke, the clasp assembly is the area of attachment where one end of the strap meets the other.
 It secures the chain and allows the pendant to hang around one’s neck.
 The clasp assembly is usually concealed when the pendant is worn as it is placed behind the neck.
 Lobster clasp and the hook and eye clasp are the two most widely used types of clasps.
+Fun Fact – There are necklaces without clasp assembly and they are called Lariat necklaces or rope necklaces.
+Such necklaces are usually quite long, sometimes 34 inches, and can be easily looped around the neck.

 The Frame is everything left of the chain after you remove the Yoke and the clasp assembly.
 It is also the most clearly visible part of the chain.
 The main pendant dangles off the Frame with the use of a bail (explained below).